 Hermanus & Route 62

-Hermanus and Route 62 boasts some of the finest whale-watching in the world and spectacular coastal scenery close to Cape Town.
+Hermanus and Route 62 boasts some of the finest whale-watching in the world, wine, walking and spectacular coastal scenery close to Cape Town.
+Whilst inland Route 62 offers a great road trip experience via wine estates, charming country villages and mountain passes.

 Overview

-Hermanus offers plenty of attractions including some of the finest land-based whale watching in the world.
-Southern Right whales can be spotted between July and December (peaking in August and September).
+Whales can be spotted between July and December (peaking between August and October).
 The whales come right into the bays to give birth.
 During peak season enthralling sightings – from land and by boat – are a daily occurrence.
-You are likely to see spectacular breaches and other acrobatics of these gentle giants.

 Arniston & De Hoop

-One hour to the east lies the delightful fishing village of Arniston.
-Known for its warm sandy beaches and turquoise seas.
-Visit the cave at Waenhuiskrans, the southernmost tip of Africa at Cape Agulhas.
-Alternatively you can stay in one of South Africa’s prettiest nature reserves, De Hoop Nature Reserve.
+Fynbos & Walker Bay, HermanusTravel a little further, and you’ll find the delightful fishing village of Arniston with it warm, sandy beaches and turquoise seas.
+Visit the cave at Waenhuiskrans or the southern-most tip of Africa at Cape Agulhas.
+Alternatively you can stay in wild beauty of De Hoop Nature Reserve.

 Swellendam & Route 62